silvacms/documentation/source/silva/buildout/upgrade.rst

    $ ./bin/zodbupdate -f var/filestorage/Data.fs

-Only after this step, you can start Zope.
-Before using your site access, for each Silva Root you have go to the URL ``silvaroot-url/service_extensions/manage_extensions`` and click on the button update content.
+Only after this step, you can start your Zope instance.
+Before using your site, access, for each Silva Root, the URL ``silvaroot-url/service_extensions/manage_extensions`` and click on the button update content.